SEASONAL INFLUENZA VACCINATION CLINIC - 2019/2020

 If you do not wish to avail of the seasonal influenza vaccination, please let us know so we can update your medical records.

-Shingles vaccines are available for eligible patients born between 2 September 1946 and 1 September 1947.
+Shingles vaccines will be available from September/October 2019 for eligible patients born between 2 September 1948 and 1 September 1949.

 Please contact the Surgery to arrange an appointment with the Nurse to get your Shingles Vaccine.